vippsas/vipps-partner/partner-keys.md

 For partners making API calls on behalf of merchants:

 * The partner uses the partner keys (the partner's own "special" API keys) for all its merchants.
-* The partner specifies the MSN of the sale unit its acting on behalf of in the HTTP header.
+* The partner specifies the MSN of the sales unit its acting on behalf of in the HTTP header.

 ## Authentication